sgmurphy/wordpress-plugins/password-protected/readme.txt

 - Added viewport meta tag to login page.
 - Added `password_protected_show_login` filter.
 - Cookie name is not editable in the admin so display just for reference.
-- Use default WordPress text domain for â€œRemember Meâ€ and â€œLog Inâ€ buttons.
+- Use default WordPress text domain for “Remember Me” and “Log In” buttons.

 = 2.2.2 =
 - Change locked admin bar icon to green.